codeigniter4/CodeIgniter4/user_guide_src/source/libraries/incomingrequest.rst

 	.. php:method:: server($index[, $filter = null])

 		:param	mixed	$index: Value name
-		:param  int     The type of filter to apply.
+		:param  int     $filter: The type of filter to apply.
 A list of filters can be found `here <http://php.net/manual/en/filter.filters.php>`_.
 		:returns:	$_SERVER item value if found, NULL if not
 		:rtype:	mixed